Ice Or Snow Car Accident Claims – Can I Get Compensation?

 Once you are satisfied that we have answered all of your questions and we are certain that you have a case, we will begin to launch your compensation claim.
 You’ll be pleased to know that all of our specialist claims solicitors work on a No Win No Fee basis, and so there is absolutely no financial outlay for you and no unexpected bills.
 You won’t be required to pay any legal fees until your case is successful.

 Sometimes a local medical appointment needs to be arranged.
 It is nothing to worry about, we would arrange this for you at a clinic local to you, and it wouldn’t cost you anything, but of course, we can discuss this during your free consultation.

 Read on to find out more about ice accident claims or snow car accident claims made against your employer.

 If you have had an accident in the snow or ice whilst driving a works vehicle during work time, then you will be able to make a claim.
 However, it would depend on the circumstances as to whether you would be claiming from your employer.
 If the accident was proved to be down to their negligence, then you would claim against them, but if the accident was due to the fault of another driver or even the highways agency, then compensation would be claimed against them.

 As said earlier in the guide, this type of claim can be very complex, and so by using our service, you will get the expert help, support and guidance you need whilst making your compensation claim and getting the payout amount you deserve.

-To find out more about the injuries that can lead to ice accident claims and snow accident claims, please read on, or get in touch with our advisers today for free legal advice.
+To find out more about the injuries that can lead to ice accident claims and snow accident claims, please read on, or get in touch with our advisors today for free legal advice.

-Whiplash is when the neck and head are forced backwards and then forwards in quick succession, causing extreme stress to the cervical spine and results in the muscles in the neck being stretched and torn.
+Whiplash is when the neck and head are forced backwards and then forwards in quick succession, causing extreme stress to the cervical spine, resulting in the muscles in the neck being stretched and torn.
 Symptoms of whiplash are:

 - Tightness and reduced movement of the neck.
 The muscles are likely to feel hard or knotted.